 Global Strategic Partnership helps to inform UK defence

-The Global Strategic Partnership (GSP) provides ongoing academic and analytical support to the UK Ministry of Defence (MOD)’s Development, Concepts and Doctrine Centre (DCDC) until the end of 2021.
-As the MOD’s think tank, DCDC helps inform defence strategy, capability development and operations, and provides the foundation for joint education.
+The Global Strategic Partnership (GSP) provides a multi-year programme of academic and analytical support to the UK Ministry of Defence (MOD)’s Development, Concepts and Doctrine Centre (DCDC).
+This includes research, advice and organisation of high-level conferences such as the UK Chief of Defence Staff’s Strategy Forum.

 Looking to 2035, the Ministry of Defence could play a key role in developing robust policy and programming on climate change.
 Researchers identified six high-level recommendations to support the MOD in developing an approach to address climate-related issues.